autonity/docs.autonity.org/concepts/afd/index.md

 The protocol **does not** automatically revert validator state from `jailed` to `active` at the jail release block number.
 :::

 On *permanent* jailing the validator enters a `jailbound` state and is *permanently* jailed.
 It becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
-Permanent jailing is only applied in the case where a validator is found guilty by the [accountability and fault detection protocol](/concepts/afd/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.
+Permanent jailing is only applied in the case where a validator is found guilty by the [accountability fault detection protocol](/concepts/afd/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.

 ### Accountability event lifecycle